 - Neon tubes must not be visible

-Though not restricted by law, we recommend also avoiding blue and green colors on any aftermarket lights including underbody glow, since these colors are typically used on emergency vehicles.
+Though not restricted by law, we recommend also avoiding blue and green colors on any aftermarket lights including underbody glow.
+Blue and green (along with red) are typically used on emergency vehicles, and using these colors is illegal in most other states.

 Kansas vehicle lighting laws